How To Thread Eyebrows With Floss – Step By Step

 Threading is a process where a string is held between the fingers and moved back and forwards against the skin to pluck out and remove hair.
-The technique originated in India and has quickly become a very popular method of hair removal all over the world.

-Being able to thread your eyebrows at home has so many benefits, from not having to travel to a salon, and to be able to shape your eyebrows exactly the way you want.
-The easiest part about it is that you can use a simple household supply to get it done – dental floss!
+Being able to thread your eyebrows at home has numerous benefits, from avoiding the need to travel to a salon to being able to shape your eyebrows exactly the way you want.

-How do you thread eyebrows with dental floss?
 In short, in order to thread your eyebrows with dental floss, you’ll need good lighting, pre-trimmed eyebrows, and at least 14 inches of floss.

 Here is a complete guide!